unb-mds/2024-1-Squad08/docs/postmortem/postmortem.md

 > **06/04/24 :** One of the engineers tasked with developing the API learned html, which consumed precious time to learn API technologies.
 Even so, this would later help, as the engineer tasked with building the front-end would leave the project later.
 >
 > **08/04/24 :** The university strike was announced.
-At this point, most of the project was still in its early baby steps, but still had possibility to be finished.
+At this point, most of the project was still in its early baby steps, but still had the possibility to be finished.
 Yet, the strike and the squad's decision to work only when the strike ended would prove to be a terrible idea.
 >
 > **26/04/24 :** The frontend's first version was finished.
 While still mostly crude, it was a good beginning and we had theoretically had time to finish it.
 >
 > **07/05/24 :** It came to the squad's knowledge that no further presentations would take place until the strike came to an end.
 Mostly no changes to the base project was done during this period.
 >
 > **17/05/24 :** The lead frontend engineer left the project.
 With no one else fully capable of working with html and able to understand the designs, this was the first nail in the coffin.
 As most other disciplines were launching their final projects and tests during the following period, the remainder of the members felt more urgency to focus on the active disciplines.
-With rare exceptions, no meetings were held during the aforementioned following period.
+With rare exceptions, no meetings were held during the aforementioned period.
 >
 > **01/07/24 :** After the strike was finally over, the database scripts were concluded, but the squad mostly had no idea on how to use or connect the database, along with mostly no idea on how to construct the api, which relied on the database for its operations.
 This would put another nail in the coffin.
 >